Commonlist/tg_comments/README.md

 If you encounter any issues while using the script, here are some common troubleshooting steps:

-- **Check API Credentials:** Ensure that your API ID, API Hash, and OpenAI API key are correct.
+- **Check API Credentials:** Ensure that your API ID and API Hash are correct.
 - **Internet Connection:** Make sure your internet connection is stable.
 - **Script Errors:** If there are any errors in the script, refer to the error message for more details and fix the mentioned issues.